GhostasDead/DownVidas/README.md

 #### Script folder should containt:
 `Downvid.cmd` (run this)

 `FFmpeg.exe`

 `FFProbe.exe`

 `yt-dlp.exe`

 ## Usage
 1. Run DownVidas.cmd
 1. Enter playlist or channel or video URL(s).
 (Youtube video IDs are also acceptable).
 1. Enter desired quality from the listed options.
 1. Let script process the link then it will start downloading.
-1. Downloaded files are stored in a folder named after their corresponding playlist name or in !VidDownloads.
+1. Downloaded files are stored in a folder named after their corresponding playlist name or in `!VidDownloads`.

 ## Controls (Globally available in CMD already):
 * `PAUSE` key: while downloading to pause temporarily.
 * Any other key: to resume (if paused).
 * `Ctrl+C` (twice): to interrupt/quit/halt/stop it... get some /help.

 ## Downloading Features
 * Download All kinds of videos and playlists.
 * Support multiple URLs (seperated by spaces).
-* Support YouTube and other websites (like Twitch, Facebook, Reddit, Twitter, (etc.)[https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md])
+* Support YouTube and other websites, like Twitch, Facebook, Reddit, Twitter, (etc.)[https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md]
 * Attach "playlist index" to the filename of each video, but only if playlist URL.
 * Remove emojis from filenames for compatiblity with certain file systems.
 * Embed English, Arabic and Japanese subtitles into video file to avoid clutter.